Comparing Lathe Repair and Cosmetic Repair for Wheel Refurbishment

 Lathe repair is a meticulous process that revolves around restoring the functional integrity of your car’s wheels.
 Often employed for more severe damage, this method involves removing a layer of material from the wheel’s surface to eliminate imperfections.
 Think of it as a fine-tuning process that addresses issues affecting the wheel’s balance and performance.

 The lathe repair process begins by removing the wheel from the car.
 Specialised machinery is then used to carefully shave off a layer of the wheel’s surface.
-This not only eradicates minor dents, scratches, and imperfections but also ensures the wheel’s balance is restored, enhancing the overall driving experience.

 However, it’s worth noting that lathe repair does involve the removal of a small portion of the wheel’s structure, which can limit the number of times this repair can be performed before affecting the wheel’s overall dimensions and structural integrity.